rsp/node-caught/README.md

 var p = Promise.reject(0).catch(() => {});
 ```

-which would not return the original promise and wouldn't let you to add `catch` handlers later.
+which would not return the original promise and wouldn't let you add `catch` handlers later.

 Issues
 ------